suryavengadesan/lc/lc.md

 Never consume coffee ever again before a test.

-Goal
-	Break up the problems into patterns + variants to increase recall
-	Learn how to study well
-	Document your learning so that it’s easy to pick up where you left off
-	Find the best practices for interview prep by talking to people who succeeded
-	Improve my study abilities over 5-6 months (part of life long journey)

-Interview
-	How to Quickly Run Through Test Case
-	Write code in a way that you can easily read it
-	Take time to organize code into ordered chunks before reading it
-	Identify if solution is complex or simple before hand
-	How to Pick Right Test Case

-Mock Interview
-	-Ask if he can optimize it
-	-Ask runtime and space complexity
-	-Follow him solving it
-	-Ask if he can walk through an example

-Steps
-	Step 1: Identify the pattern (practice patterns)
-	Step 2: Apply the pattern (you cannot proceed after this step)
-	Step 3: Prove the solution in plain english, before attempting it (memorize proofs)
-	Step 4: Implement the solution (memorize templates)

-Advanced techniques

-Analogies
-	The difference between an okay musician and a good muscian is the fundamentals and theory

-How to get unstuck
-	Review previous solved DP problems

-How to review
-	If you can't explain the solutions in plain english to a non computer science student, you won't remember the concept yourself.

-Daily Prep

-Schedule
-	Day A : Do 3 practice onsites
-	Day B : Reflect on the previous day's practice offsites

-Questions to self
-	What do you want to improve on?

-Hours per day
-	8 hrs per day

-Meta Learning
-	Stages of Learning

-How to Practice LC Properly
-	Set a 2 minute timer after each failed test case
-	Go through at least one example before compiling
-	Insert comments in code in the final pass

-Strategy
-	pick a lc question, then create a txt file with the number
-	start a timer for 20 minutes, and write down as much of an answer as you can separate scratch work from final code solution

-Big Picture [Interview Prep]
-	Do a mock interview of each pattern
-	Wave at the beginning and the end
-	Say I’ve been exploring the city and reading

-Not all problems are made the same
-	For example both Word Break II and Remove Invalid Parentheses are both classic BackTracking problems – One causes a world of pain – the other doesn’t (hint: Remove Invalid Parentheses == RIP)
-	Some problems can be solved with one pattern + variant, and solved optimally with a different pattern + variant Subarray Sum Equals K
+- Goal
+	- Break up the problems into patterns + variants to increase recall
+	- Learn how to study well
+	- Document your learning so that it’s easy to pick up where you left off
+	- Find the best practices for interview prep by talking to people who succeeded
+	- Improve my study abilities over 5-6 months (part of life long journey)

+- Interview
+	- How to Quickly Run Through Test Case
+	- Write code in a way that you can easily read it
+	- Take time to organize code into ordered chunks before reading it
+	- Identify if solution is complex or simple before hand
+	- How to Pick Right Test Case

+- Mock Interview
+	- Ask if he can optimize it
+	- Ask runtime and space complexity
+	- Follow him solving it
+	- Ask if he can walk through an example

+- Steps
+	- Step 1: Identify the pattern (practice patterns)
+	- Step 2: Apply the pattern (you cannot proceed after this step)
+	- Step 3: Prove the solution in plain english, before attempting it (memorize proofs)
+	- Step 4: Implement the solution (memorize templates)

+- Advanced techniques

+- Analogies
+	- The difference between an okay musician and a good muscian is the fundamentals and theory

+- How to get unstuck
+	- Review previous solved DP problems

+- How to review
+	- If you can't explain the solutions in plain english to a non computer science student, you won't remember the concept yourself.

+- Daily Prep

+- Schedule
+	- Day A : Do 3 practice onsites
+	- Day B : Reflect on the previous day's practice offsites

+- Questions to self
+	- What do you want to improve on?

+- Hours per day
+	- 8 hrs per day

+- Meta Learning
+	- Stages of Learning

+- How to Practice LC Properly
+	- Set a 2 minute timer after each failed test case
+	- Go through at least one example before compiling
+	- Insert comments in code in the final pass

+- Learning Strategy
+	- pick a lc question, then create a txt file with the number
+	- start a timer for 20 minutes, and write down as much of an answer as you can
+	- separate scratch work from final code solution

+- Not all problems are made the same
+	- For example both Word Break II and Remove Invalid Parentheses are both classic BackTracking problems – One causes a world of pain
+    – the other doesn’t (hint: Remove Invalid Parentheses == RIP) Some problems can be solved with one pattern + variant, and solved optimally with a different pattern + variant Subarray Sum Equals K
 		Solved with 2 Pointer/DP by checking all subarrays Solved with 1 Pointer and Hashmap by considering mod arithmetic

-How to integrate with anki
+- How to integrate with anki
-	Tag problems as solved and unsolved efficiently.
+	- Tag problems as solved and unsolved efficiently.
-	Copy the question and attempted solution to a google sheet, then download and import them into anki Match problems in anki with excel sheet, to quickly determine is a question is found or not found
+	- Copy the question and attempted solution to a google sheet, then download and import them into anki
+	- Match problems in anki with excel sheet, to quickly determine is a question is found or not found

-Time Practice
+- Timed Practice
-Approach 1: User timer
+    - Approach 1: Use timer

-Approach 2: User stopwatch
+    - Approach 2: Use stopwatch
 	    - lap when finishing each problem

 Types of Tests

-OA
+- OA
 	- Code Signal
 		- measures speed, cleanliness, correctness
 			- https://codesignal.com/resource/general-coding-assessment-framework/